The Saas (cloud-based) version of Easy WMS

 Interlake Mecalux has installed the Saas (Software as a Service) cloud-based version of Easy WMS.
-It is equipped with high performance servers in the cloud that ensure the excellent performance of the WMS, adapted to the volume of business activity.
+It is equipped with high-performance servers in the cloud that ensure the excellent performance of the WMS, adapted to the volume of business activity.

 The firm can access Easy WMS from any internet-connected browser or device.
 With this solution — involving a minimal investment in software infrastructure — Casintra has improved its logistics.

-One of the advantages of the cloud-based Easy WMS is its multi-warehouse structure, that is, Casintra can control the operations of all its installations in Asturias and Barcelona simultaneously.
+One of the advantages of the cloud-based Easy WMS is its multi-warehouse structure, that is, Casintra can control the operations of all its facilities in Asturias and Barcelona simultaneously.
 In the near future, the company will be able to manage the new warehouses to be opened using the same WMS.

-For practical purposes, Casintra’s warehouses are run as if they were installations belonging to the customers themselves.
+For practical purposes, Casintra’s warehouses are run as if they were facilities belonging to the customers themselves.
 To do this, communication is key.
 The dairy firm, for example, communicates with Easy WMS through SAP ERP to indicate the most appropriate storage criteria when depositing each item and establish which orders need to be prepared.